What we do

 - In vitro and in vivo studies to establish safety and elucidate the potential health benefits of the isolated complex glycans.

-- Our research explores how novel ‘omics combined with advances in separation science makes possible discoveries of bioactive food components.
+- Our research explores how novel ‘omics combined with advances in separation science make discoveries of bioactive food components possible.

 - Using a combination of Proteomics, Glycomics, Lipidomics and Peptidomics in a cheese whey model system, our work captures previously unavailable bioactive milk components that can be rapidly adapted into novel functional foods while adding value to a waste stream.